cohyunoh/MKS22X-FinalProject/README.md

 After merging the previous branches, the room is now able to be displayed Camera moves with player
 Failed to implement player

+Day 14 6/1
+Connor:
+Successfully displayed player in the middle of the screen Successfully displayed enemies as they move with the room Everything bounces back when hit
+Successfully throws splashscreen
+Somewhat the map to work at all times although it does take a bit sometimes